sparkflows/sparkflows-docs/docs/installation/installation/windows-laptop-desktop-installer.rst

-Windows Installer for Laptopa and Desktop
+Windows Installer for Laptop and Desktop
 ====================================

 You can download and use the Installer for installing/upgrading Fire Insights on your laptop or desktop.